garbles/flag/README.md

 boiler plate and no need to pass boolean props down through component hierarchy.
 Such a thing could be done with global variables; however, they live outside of the React/Redux lifecycle, making them more difficult to control.
-Instead, this library injects and then accesses feature flags directly from the application Redux store without getting in your way.
+Instead, this library injects and then accesses feature flags directly from the React context without getting in your way.

 ## Getting Started